- Flexible finance options to suit all budgets

 Behind the scenes care to help you take centre stage

 Your first appointment

 The initial step is to talk to your surgeon assistant over the phone.
 You’ll be able to talk to them about why you’re considering a breast uplift, the likely costs and finance options, how much time you’ll probably need to take off work, and when you’d like to have the surgery.
+Whenever you decide to book a surgery date, you can secure it for a minimum refundable deposit of £500.
 If you feel ready, we’ll then book you in for your free consultation with one of our surgeons.

 Your surgical consultation